SolitaryBlade/Mod-For-Mindustry/README.md

 # Mod-For-Mindustry
-This is a module of the pixel factory.
+This is a module of the Mindustry